Your Pet’s Weight Matters

 - Make time for extended exercise.
 Playtime alone or outside is not enough.
 Schedule a play session or a long walk to help keep your dog’s muscles toned.

 - Pay attention to the fat and calorie content in the food you buy.
 Fats are an energy source, but excess fat adds pound quickly.
-Similarly, look for low calorie diets that offer the same quality ingredients found in higher calorie foods.
+Similarly, look for

 - Don’t let your dog snack on your table scraps.